LewisLebentz/LewisLebentz.github.io/_posts/2017-01-29-aws-lambda-hipchat.md

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.28.23.png)

-Make sure to tick the '_Enable_' box and click next.
+Make sure to tick the _Enable_ box and click next.

 Now we need to configure the function.
-Enter a name, description and choose '_Python 2.7_' as the runtime.
+Enter a name, description and choose _Python 2.7_ as the runtime.

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.34.04.png)